krahets/hello-algo/docs-en/chapter_computational_complexity/index.md

 !!! abstract

-    Complexity analysis is like a space-time guide in the vast universe of algorithms.
+    Complexity analysis is like a space-time navigator in the vast universe of algorithms.

-    It leads us to explore deeply in the dimensions of time and space, in search of more elegant solutions.
+    It guides us in exploring deeper within the the dimensions of time and space, seeking more elegant solutions.